hidsisdocs/tw-edits/Readme.md

 # HID DigitalPersona Fingerprint API

-This JavaScript library enables the use fingerprint readers in web browsers, allowing to capture capture fingerprint enrollment or authentication data using a DigitalPersona local device access API.
+This JavaScript library enables the use of fingerprint readers in web browsers, allowing to capture capture fingerprint enrollment or authentication data using a DigitalPersona local device access API.

 > [!IMPORTANT]
 > The API is designed to be used in a browser environment only!
 This is not a NodeJS library!